jsjung00/twoDCar/README.md

 twice as many points as $25%$ covered.
 Moreover, there was a lump reward of $100$ points for passing the goal of $10000$ distance and $-100$ points for crashing into the walls or into another car.

-### Ablations
+### Modifications/Experiments
-Some ablations included changing the number of sensors (from 5, 11, to 21), changing the length of the sensors (100, 150, 200, 300), changing the steering movement of the car (from steering the car in a certain angle versus moving a fixed distance right, left, or up versus continuously moving left, right, up) and the depth of the network approximating the Q function.
+Some modifications included changing the number of sensors (from 5, 11, to 21), changing the length of the sensors (100, 150, 200, 300), changing the steering movement of the car (from steering the car in a certain angle versus moving a fixed distance right, left, or up versus continuously moving left, right, up) and the depth of the network approximating the Q function.
 Moreover, elements from *imitation learning* was used- in particular, human "expert" experience was recorded and stored as an array